vladfedoriuk/fais-internship/README.md

                 }
             }
           ```
     They can be found in the `settings.py` file in the webgui derictory.
 One might need to change the 'NAME', 'HOST' and 'PORT' parameters to the ones corresponding to the one's database configurations.
-The username and password must be provided beforehand as the envoronmental variables: `export username=<your mysql username> && export password=<your mysql password>`
+The username and password must be provided beforehand as the environmental variables: `export username=<your mysql username> && export password=<your mysql password>`
    - perform `python manage.py migrate`
    - create a superuser in order to use the admin pannel: ` python manage.py createsuperuser` provide the admin username and the password (e.g admin / pass4admin)
    - to run the server in development just perform the command: `python manage.py runserver`